 - If you’re going to be in Taiwan visiting, make sure you pick a “Friend of Taiwan” card.
 You can only get this airport so you have to remember to do it at one of the main info desks.
 This card entitles you to a whole slew of discounts across the city.

-- Ding Tai Fung is a must.
-Duh!
+- Din Tai Fung is a must-visit in Taiwan!

 - If you’re ever hit with a typhoon, as exemplified by our trip, you can always just shop and eat.
 No problem.